jxelbds/kasm/README.md

-# install Kasm on your server
+# install Kasm Workspaces on your server
 **What is Kasm?**

 Kasm Workspaces is a container streaming platform that provides secure, browser-based access to isolated workspaces, including desktops and applications.
 Key features include: